Outlier-Insensitive Kalman Filtering: Theory and Applications: Introduction

-In~\cite{Wadehn2016}, the use of \ac{nuv} prior is introduced to devising an outlier insensitive \ac{ks}.
-Inspired by sparse Bayesian learning~\cite{Tipping01, 1315936}, the authors propose to model each potential outlier as \ac{nuv}~\cite{Loeliger2017, Loeliger2019, Loeliger2023}, and estimate the unknown variance using \ac{em} algorithm~\cite{EM1977,PalmerWKR05}, resulting in sparse outlier detection.
-The main advantages of this approach are that it $(i)$ is parameter-free; $(ii)$ amounts to a short iterative process within the \ac{ks}’s update step; and $(iii)$ effectively leverages all observation samples during the state estimation process of the \ac{ks}.
-In~\cite{Wadehn2016} focuses on the offline smoothing task and proposes only the derivation of the \ac{em} to estimate the unknown variance, which requires the computation of second-order moments.

-In this work, we introduce \ac{oikf}, which is designed for the more commonly encountered task of online real-time filtering.
-In addition to presenting the \ac{em} algorithm, we also provide the \ac{am} algorithm~\cite{AAndresen2016} for estimating the unknown variance, which eliminates the need for computing the second-order moment of the state vector, making its implementation simpler.
-Specifically, the contributions of this paper are: \\
+In the preliminary findings of this work, reported in the conference paper \cite{truzman2022outlier}, we introduced the \ac{oikf}, which is designed for the more commonly encountered task of online real-time filtering.
+In addition to presenting the \ac{em} algorithm, we also provide the \ac{am} algorithm~\cite{AAndresen2016} for estimating the unknown variance, which eliminates the need for computing the second-order moment of the state vector, makes its implementation simpler and requires significantly less computation time.
+The main advantages of our approach, compared to other existing outlier-robust \ac{kf} methods, are that it $(i)$ is parameter-free; $(ii)$ amounts to a short iterative process within the \ac{kf}’s update step, i.e., we effectively stay within the linear Gaussian framework, and $(iii)$ effectively leverages all observation samples during the state estimation process of the \ac{kf}.
+This paper extends the preliminary findings reported in our conference paper \cite{truzman2022outlier} with the following additional contributions: